 Setbacks: The city requires minimum setbacks for side, front and rear.
-These differ depending on your lot size and will require review by the Planning Department.
+These differ depending on your lot size and location, and will require review by the Planning Department.

-Other conditions that can affect approval are: Heritage trees, unstable soil, a steep lot, close proximity to a waterway, land has archeological value, or house or property has historical value.
+Other conditions that can affect approval: Heritage trees, unstable soil, a steep lot, close proximity to a waterway or riparian corridor, land has archeological value, endangered species, or the house/ property has a historical designation.

 Note: If any of these conditions exist, it still may be possible to build an ADU.
 The site would need further study and an Administrative Use Permit may be required.

-Call us, we’ll be glad to help determine if an ADU is feasible!
+Call us, we’ll be glad to assist you in determining ADU feasibility and design